dezull/minimal-mistakes/_posts/2013-08-02-overlay-view-in-android.md

 ![Android screenshot]({{ site.url }}/assets/post-images/android-overlay-view.png)

 So I want to put the icon, surrounded by a blue border, which is overlaid on top of another View (or Views!).
-Luckily, RelativeLayout allows to position the contained View on top of another.
+Luckily, RelativeLayout allows us to position the contained View on top of another.
 Just make sure the overlaying View is declared after the overlaid View inside the layout xml.

 {% highlight xml %}
 <RelativeLayout xmlns:android="http://schemas.android.com/apk/res/android"